 One of my favorite games of all times is Super Mario Galaxy, a critically acclaimed Mario adventure for the Nintendo Wii.
 If you have never heard about that game, you have really missed out on something.
 In 2014, I founded my own extensive SMG2 hacking project called Neo Mario Galaxy and I released the first version in 2017.
 Nevertheless, I also hack other video games, including Pokémon spin-offs.

-I am currently going for Bachelor of Science in Computer Science while also minoring in Business informatics.
+I am currently going for my Bachelor of Science in Computer Science while also minoring in Business informatics.
 In 2016, I began programming and worked with a few programming and assembly languages since then.
-For the longest time I developed my programs in Java and used Python only for some quick data conversion or helper scripts.
-However, in 2021 I picked Python as my language of choice when developing tools.
-Especially considering GUIs, PyQT is more accessible and easier to use than Java Swing.
+The first language I learned was Visual Basic .NET, however, I quickly switched to Java and Python.
+These two are my languages of choice to this day.

-Here is the list of programming and assembly languages that I have worked with over the past years.
+Here is a list of major programming and assembly languages that I have worked with over the past years.
+I worked with more minor ones that are not worth mentioning, though.

 Neo Mario Galaxy is the very first big and completed Super Mario Galaxy 2 hack of all time.
 The year is 2014 when I decided to finally mod one of my favorite games of all time.
 I watched the trailer for the scrapped SMG2.5 project and I really wanted to help the team out.
 Unfortunately, I had a lot of trouble dumping the game's files and getting the tools to work.
 Once I finally got it to work, SMG2.5 was already cancelled...
 The same year, I joined Kuribo64 which focused on SMG hacking in the old days.
 As the time passed, I got my first custom levels done.
 While the level design was not great at all, I wanted to go for something bigger anyway.
 I wanted to create my own full-sized SMG2 hack!
 That project was known as Super Mario Galaxy 3.A in the first few months; the A stands for Aurum, as if that was not obvious, heh...